 Make a DIY pallet wood wreath that can hang all year round – or you can decorate depending on the holiday.

 What do you think of these DIY pallet projects?
 It’s hard to pick which one I want to start with first!
-Let me know your favorite out of these pallet ideas in the comments.
+Let me know your favorite out of these unique pallet ideas in the comments.